aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datalabels/_index.md

 ### isNeverOverlap() {#isNeverOverlap--}

 <b>@deprecated.</b> Please use the 'isNeverOverlap' property instead.
-Indicates whether the datalabels display never overlap.
-(For Pie chart)
+Indicates whether datalabels never overlap when performing Pie Chart to image.
+Note: this property is only meaningful when Pie Chart to image.

 ```javascript
 isNeverOverlap() : boolean;